jelhub/scimgateway/README.md

 - Logger have been redesigned

 	Supports console, file and push (client subscriber) logging
-	Centralized logging and monitoring through online log subscription, see configuration notes
+	Remote real-time log subscription, see configuration notes
 	JSON formatted log messages
 	UTC (Coordinated Universal Time)
 	File logging will rotate on startup
 	File logging now includes configuration options for maxFiles and maxSize
-	Console using default colorized and minimized output, if redirected to stdout/stderr standard JSON will be used and no color encoding
+	Console using default colorized and minimized output.
+If redirecting stdout/stderr, standard JSON will be used and no color encoding

 ### v5.1.8